Ancient Roman freedmen: Freedmen under the Empire

 In the early empire the overall status of freedmen varied little from their status under the Republican system; while the Augustan reforms had moderately shifted their place in society, new opportunities for freedmen emerged under the new Principate.
 The emperor's household held both slaves and freedmen, creating a group known as the familia Caesaris.
 Within the household the imperial freedmen functioned in much the same way as other urban familia, acting as representatives and bureaucrats for the imperial family.
 Members of the familia Caesaris were particularly prominent under the rule of Claudius, with a triad of freedmen, Pallas, Narcissus, and Callistus being highly influential.
 Claudius's association with his freedmen was well-known and controversial, with historians such as Dio accusing him of having slavish qualities.

-Outside of the City Rome, especially in Roman colonia, freedmen were offered greater opportunities for influence in local politics, especially in cities with high plebian and freed populations, where the traditional hierarchies were somewhat disrupted.
-Despite being barred from higher offices, the law provided certain solutions traditional restrictions on freedmen: an example being the wealthy freedmen Popidius Ampliatus, whose freeborn, six-year-old son Numerius Popidius Celsinus served on Pompeii's town council.
+Outside of the city of Rome, especially in Roman colonia, freedmen were offered greater opportunities for influence in local politics, especially in cities with high plebeian and freed populations, where the traditional hierarchies were somewhat disrupted.
+Despite being barred from higher offices, the law provided certain solutions to traditional restrictions on freedmen: an example being the wealthy freedmen Popidius Ampliatus, whose freeborn, six-year-old son Numerius Popidius Celsinus served on Pompeii's town council.
 Other such youthful appointments suggest that colonial governments were willing to work around the restrictions on freedmen in novel ways, providing the fathers of such children a voice in local politics while not breaking legal or social restrictions.

 The treatment of freedmen in far-flung parts of the Empire differed slightly from Rome and Italy.
 With less judicial oversight regarding the treatment of freedmen, there were community concerns over patron's abuse of their labour and the possibility of re enslavement.
 Therefore, the manumission process was often overseen by religious bodies, framing a slave's manumission as protected by both the gods and Roman law.
 During the late Empire, on the edict of Constantine, these religious protections were expanded to the Christian Church, creating a new form of manumission, Manumission in Ecclesia (Manumission before a Congregation).
 Constantine's reforms also codified and solidified the authority of the patron over their freedom, codifying concrete punishments for truant, "ungrateful", and disobedient freedmen, up to and including re enslavement, although these laws were annulled, altered, and reinstated by a number of Constantine's successors.